 With the stock OEM lifters you have a lot more room for error than Comps.
-We pretty much recommend stock lifters for all users that are planning on reving less than 6300rpm.
-It could save a lot of headache.
+We recommend stock lifters for all users that are planning on revving less than 6300rpm, because it could save a lot of headache in the future.
 The stock lifters have a range of +/- .080 and the Comps about 1/2 that requiring a much more accurate setup.
 The Comp cams lifters are also noisier than stock.
-Comp toutes them as having better high RPM performance but if you arent going to use high RPM, then there will be no point.
+Comp touts them as having better high RPM performance.
+However, if you aren’t going to use high RPM, then there will be no point.

 The stock pushrods are 7.020 and most companies list their aftermarket 7.050 pushrods as a “stock length” replacement.
 Comp cams measure their pushrods different than some companies by not taking into account the final radius on the ends of their pushrods.
 This makes their pushrods measure about ~.010 longer than some (like intense).
 ZZPerformance likes to run our pushrods on the short side to avoid the chance of lifter pump up.
 Lifter pump up is when the oil pressure raises so high that the lifter actually keeps the valve from closing all of the way to get the most compression in the cylinder as possible.

 The stock head gaskets on a Grand Prix are .062 with most people running .052 as an aftermarket alternative.
 Some go as small as .045 and some as large as .074.
 These are all within range of what a lifter can accommodate for and do not usually require pushrod length change.